Skid block: Violations

 Michael Schumacher in a Benetton was disqualified for an excessively worn plank in the 1994 Belgian Grand Prix.
 Schumacher spun out across the curb at Pouhon corner.
-Although the curb carved a pattern out into the plank, it was deemed by the FIA to have not been the cause for the excessive wear.
+Although the curb carved a pattern into the plank, it was deemed by the FIA to have not been the cause for the excessive wear.

 Jarno Trulli in a Jordan was initially disqualified for plank wear after the 2001 United States Grand Prix but the Jordan team successfully appealed the decision to the FIA International Court of Appeal because a steward was absent when the original decision was made, and Trulli's 4th-place finish was allowed to stand.

 André Lotterer, Benoît Tréluyer and Marcel Fässler, driving the #7 Audi Sport Team Joest R18 e-tron, were excluded from the 2016 6 Hours of Silverstone after finishing in first place.
 Post-race scrutineering determined that the skid block was less than the 20 mm dictated by FIA World Endurance Championship rules.
 The ruling was a blow to Audi's hopes in the first round of the WEC season, handing victory to the defending champion Porsche team.
 The team chose not to appeal.

 Lewis Hamilton and Charles Leclerc were disqualified for excessive plank wear in the 2023 United States Grand Prix after being randomly selected for a post-race inspection.
 Hamilton had originally finished in second place and Leclerc in sixth after starting on pole.

 Lewis Hamilton, driving a Ferrari, was disqualified for excessive plank wear at the 2025 Chinese Grand Prix.
 He had originally finished in sixth place, after starting fifth on the grid.

 Nico Hülkenberg, driving a Sauber, was disqualified for excessive plank wear at the 2025 Bahrain Grand Prix.
 He had originally finished in 15th place, after starting 16th on the grid.

+Lando Norris and Oscar Piastri, driving McLaren cars, were disqualified for excessive plank wear at the 2025 Las Vegas Grand Prix, having originally finished in 2nd and 4th respectively.